Navigation auf uzh.ch

 Join the PhD Program and prepare yourself to make a difference in current policymaking.

 This 3-year PhD Program of 12 ECTS introduces students in block courses and workshops to theory, tools and skills for interacting at the science policy interface.
 Each block course is organized as a series of lectures, tool-oriented workshops, literature studies, and problem-based group work on timely case studies from the science-policy domain.
 Exchange with external experts, policymakers and politicians provide hands-on experience.
 Opportunities and expectations for networking are central to the training program.
-Our program objectives are:
+Our program learning objectives are:

 “In the course ‘Communicating Science’ I learned to craft compelling messages to different audiences.” – Charlotte Pavageau, Marie Curie Alumni